TomBener/pandoc-templates/README.md

 ### Others

 - Replace `， ` with `，`, `。 ` with `。` etc. for removing space before multiple 'AuthorInText' citations
-- Sort Chinese bibliography alphabetically according to the pinyin of authors.
+- Sort Chinese bibliography alphabetically according to the pinyin of authors (Be carefule of the polyphone character)
 - Remove the number before `参考文献`
+- Change the language of Chinese texts for correcting the quotation mark